Group 7 Rugby League

-South Coast Group 7 Rugby League (or Group 7 Rugby League for simplicity) is the divisional boundary drawn from the Southern Illawarra and South Coast regions (from the town of Warilla south to Ulladulla) of New South Wales, Australia and is governed by the NSWCRL.
-The main semi-professional competition, (named South Coast Group 7 VB First Grade for sponsorship reasons), comprises ten (10) teams from across the region.
+South Coast Group 7 Rugby League (or Group 7 Rugby League for simplicity) is the divisional boundary drawn from the Southern Illawarra and South Coast regions (from the suburb of Warilla south to Ulladulla) of New South Wales, Australia and is governed by the NSWCRL.
+The main semi-professional competition comprises ten (10) teams from across the region.
 Group 7 Rugby League also administers reserve grade, third grade, and under-18s competitions, Ladies League Tag, as well as looking over many junior competitions.

 Clubs

 The following twenty clubs compete in South Coast Group 7 competitions, with ten teams in the first-grade competition, seven clubs competing in lower grades and three clubs being junior standalone clubs.

 Due to the COVID-19 pandemic in Australia the commencement of 2020 season was postponed.
 Matches began on 25 July.

 Ten clubs, including Mt Warrigal and Milton-Ulladulla, also field Women's League Tag teams.
 This competition has been running since 2010, and has comprised two divisions since 2018.

 Sussex Inlet and Wreck Bay had fielded third-grade teams in 2019, but have not entered a team in 2020.
 Kiama, who fielded a Ladies League Tag team from 2010 to 2019, have not done so in 2020.